toyhouse/mlx-finetune-record/agentic_workflow/README.md

 ### Automatic Model Pulling

-When using default models (`phi4`, `qwen`, `gemma`), the workflow will automatically attempt to pull the corresponding model using Ollama.
+When using the default models (`qwen:1.8b`, `deepseek-r1:1.5b`), the workflow will automatically attempt to pull these models using Ollama.
 This ensures you have the latest version of the model without manual intervention.

 If a model cannot be pulled (e.g., no internet connection), the workflow will continue with a warning message.